-Study objectives Key findings 1) Production a) To identify mushroom species harvested and processed, seasons o Overall, 42 edible edible mushroom species of different ethnotaxa 38 representing eleven (1 categories: 1) genera under four broad (including fluctuation in i).
-Ectomycorrhizal fungi represented by s the availability of Afroboletus, Amanita, Boletus, Cantharel mushrooms between ii).
-Termite mushrooms represented by one g seasons - 'good' years / 'bad' years), production areas/sites, current iii).
-Saprophitic fungi represented by two gen iv).
-Decaying wood fungi represented by two harvesting o Marketable mushroom species identified are from five genera i.e. Cantharellus, techniques/practices and Russula, Amanita, Lactarius and Termitomyo their sustainability, ✓ These corresponded to six ethnotaxa i.e. U nguyuwu, Uhinda, Ulelema, Upoo, perceived Kagenjwa/Kalungeya and Luhano. threats/conservation status of mushroom ✓ Unguyuwu, Uhinda, Ulelema and Upoo ar ✓ Kagenjwa/Kalungeya (Cantharellus CF. fa habitats, potential Kindimbachini village volumes; ✓ Luhano ( Termitomyces aurantiacus ) was u Litolomero villages - Mushroom season begins in December and e May.
-Estimated harvested quantities of fresh mush rooms vary within and between villages (expressed in litres): ✓ Kindimbachini: 240 to 5,600 with me ✓ Litolomero: 200 to 4,000 with me ✓ Hinga: 180 to 4,800 with me ✓ All villages: 180 to 5,600 with me Harvesting practices were similar across villa ✓ Scientifically, the most appropriate mushro the stem above the soil surface.
-Proportion desired practice were 10%, 45% and 85% Hinga villages, respectively. for Kindimbachini, Litolomero and ✓ Scientifically, the proportion of immature muchrooms harvostad should be low [exact level not yet known, but conser vative value is hereby set between 30% and 50%] to ensure smooth reproduct that the proportions of immature fruiting b study villages and were within the accepta values were from 40% (Litolometo and Hi b) To determine estimate of o In the study villages, mushroom harvesting in number of people home is done by both men and women; wom involved in the chain; they are responsible for cleaning, sorti mushroom business in drying), and overall marketing. above mentioned villages, and estimation of % of women among the producers including list of individuals identified, description % or 394 households out of 458 and contact information; % or 121 households out of 129 % or 369 households out of 444 • Participation in trading of fresh mushrooms: 00/ 51 1 1-11 6204 ✓ Kindimbachini: 12 .9% or 51 households out of 394
+Study objectives Key findings 1) Production ¥ a) To identify mushroom species harvested and processed, seasons (including fluctuation in Overall, 42 edible mushroom species recognized corresponded to different ethnotaxa 38 representing eleven (11) genera under four broad categories: i).
+Ectomycorrhizal fungi represented by six genera (or 55% of all genera): the availability of mushrooms between seasons - 'good' years / 'bad' years), production Afroboletus, Amanita, Boletus, Cantharellus, Lactarius and Russula ii).
+Termite mushrooms represented by one genus: Termitomyces iii).
+Saprophitic fungi represented by two genera: Macrolepiota and Scleroderma iv).
+Decaying wood fungi represented by two genera: Polyporus and Auricularia areas/sites, current harvesting techniques/practices and their sustainability, perceived Marketable mushroom species identified are from five genera i.e. Cantharellus, Russula, Amanita, Lactarius and Termitomyces. ✓ These corresponded to six ethnotaxa i.e. Unguyuwu, Uhinda, Ulelema, Upoo, Kagenjwa/Kalungeya and Luhano. threats/conservation status of mushroom habitats, potential volumes; ✓ Unguyuwu, Uhinda, Ulelema and Upoo are common to all study villages ✓ Kagenjwa/Kalungeya (Cantharellus CF. floridula) was unique to Kindimbachini village ✓ Luhano (Termitomyces aurantiacus) was unique to both Hinga and Litolomero villages Mushroom season begins in December and ends in April, sometimes goes up to May.
+Estimated harvested quantities of fresh mushrooms vary within and between villages (expressed in litres): ✓ Kindimbachini: 240 to 5,600 with median of 2,240 \checkmark Litolomero: 200 to 4,000 with median of 620 ✓ Hinga: 180 to 4,800 with median of 720 ✓ All villages: 180 to 5,600 with median of 800 • Harvesting practices were similar across villages: ✓ Scientifically, the most appropriate mushroom picking practice is by cutting the stem above the soil surface.
+Proportions of households practicing that desired practice were 10%, 45% and 85% for Kindimbachini, Litolomero and Hinga villages, respectively.
+Scientifically, the proportion of immature mushrooms harvested should be low [exact level not yet known, but conservative value is hereby set between 30% and 50%] to ensure smooth reproduction succession.
+Findings showed that the proportions of immature fruiting bodies harvested were similar across study villages and were within the acceptable range.
+The recorded median b) To determine estimate of values were from 40% (Litolometo and Hinga) to 50% (Kindimbachini) • In the study villages, mushroom harvesting in the forest including transporting to number of people involved in the mushroom business in home is done by both men and women; women take over later along the value chain; they are responsible for cleaning, sorting/grading, processing (boiling and drying), and overall marketing. above mentioned villages, and estimation of % of women among the producers including ✓ Women are the ones who sell mushrooms, but all estimates in the report are given on household basis, which was adopted as the unit of analysis; and more meaningful for communicating with policy- and decision- makers starting from the village to national level list of individuals identified, description ○ Participation in mushrooms harvesting for subsistence: ✓ Kindimbachini: 86% or 394 households out of 458 and contact information; ✓ Litolomero: 94% or 121 households out of 129 ✓ Hinga: 83% or 369 households out of 444 ○ Participation in trading of fresh mushrooms: ✓ Kindimbachini: 12.9% or 51 households out of 394